coredns/deployment/kubernetes/FAQs.md

 There are two definite ways to test this:

 - Run a pod with Busybox, as described in [Debugging DNS Resolution](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/)
-- Run a DNS tools dedication pod using the following command:
+- Run a DNS tools dedicated pod using the following command:

 ```
 kubectl run -it --rm --restart=Never --image=infoblox/dnstools:latest dnstools